Jesus talks to a woman in the middle of the day.

 Jesus and His disciples were again heading back to Galilee.

-Via Samaria which not the normal way for a Jew to travel to Galilee.
+Via Samaria, which was not the normal way for a Jew to travel to Galilee.

 Jesus Meets and Talks With a Samaritan Woman